zinengtang/TVLT/README.md

 ## Recommanded Usage

 In our experiment, we pre-train TVLT on HowTo100M and YTtemporal videos.
 However, we recommend to unlock the power of TVLT by pre-training TVLT on large-scale videos for more generic Vision-Language representation.
-The resultant model can be either use to directly process video (with the audio channel) inputs such as audio-image/video retrieval, audio-VQA, TTS-based VQA or to extract visual-acoustic features for other tasks such as speech translation, multimodal content understanding, etc.
+The resultant models can be either use to directly process video (with the audio channel) inputs such as audio-image/video retrieval, audio-VQA, TTS-based VQA or to extract visual-acoustic features for other tasks such as speech translation, multimodal content understanding, etc.

 ## Citation